EgoPlan-Bench: Benchmarking Multimodal Large Language Models for Human-Level Planning: EgoPlan-Bench

 \subsection{Egocentric Video Sources}

-Unscripted egocentric videos captured in kitchen scenes often present a dense sequence of diverse manipulation actions in daily household tasks, which is suitable and challenging for evaluating embodied planning abilities.
-Therefore, we choose Epic-Kitchens \cite{Damen2022RESCALING} and the kitchen subset of Ego4D \cite{grauman2022ego4d} as our video sources.
-Epic-Kitchens contains 700 variable-length videos captured in 45 kitchen environments.
-Each video is annotated with detailed narrations and start/end timestamps for actions.
-The narrations are expressed as brief verb-noun phrases.
-Ego4D contains 1,246 videos showing activities in kitchen scenes with similar annotations, except that it only provides a single timestamp for each action, and the narrations are expressed as brief sentences like \textit{``C does something''}.
-We convert Ego4D narrations to verb-noun phrases as Epic-Kitchens with GPT-4 \cite{openai2023gpt4} and derive the start and end timestamps for each action segment following the EgoVLP framework \cite{lin2022egocentric}.
+{ Unscripted, egocentric videos encompass a wide range of daily human tasks and diverse actions, making them an ideal and challenging medium for evaluating human-level planning.
+We select two large-scale and well-annotated datasets, Epic-Kitchens \cite{Damen2022RESCALING} and Ego4D \cite{grauman2022ego4d}, as our video sources.
+In Epic-Kitchens, each video is annotated with dense narrations and start/end timestamps of actions.
+The narrations are expressed as brief verb-object phrases.
+Ego4D offers similar annotations, except that it only provides a single timestamp for each action and the narrations are expressed as brief sentences like \textit{``C does something''}.
+We convert Ego4D narrations to verb-object phrases as Epic-Kitchens with GPT-4 \cite{openai2023gpt4} and derive the start and end timestamps for each action segment following EgoVLP~\cite{lin2022egocentric}. }